 3 Katie's trainer's name is Allen.
 He tells her she must have a friendly tone when she answers the phone.
 If she sounds cranky, that will not make a good impression.
 She needs to make people feel comfortable talking to her.

 5 Allen says she should use a pleasant voice.
-She should sound friendly, but not fake.
+She should sound friendly but not fake.
 He tells her to answer the phone this way: "Thank you for calling the Smith Company.
 This is Katie; how may I help you?"
-This way, people will know whom they are speaking to.
+This way, people will know to whom they are speaking.

 6 Katie practices this a few times.
 Allen says she does very well.
 They go on with the training.
 Allen tells Katie to always be polite and friendly.
 He says that sometimes customers may get rude.
-It is important that she does not get nasty back.
+It is important that she does not become rude, too.

 8 Katie takes a deep breath.
 She thinks a minute before she answers.
 "I'm sorry to hear that you are having trouble with your blender.
 If you bring it back to the store, we can check it out for you.
 We will either fix it for you or give you a new one.
 We want to be sure our customers are always taken care of."